icub-tech-iit/documentation/mkdocs/tendons_icub/docs/remove.md

+## 	1	LOWER ARM V1

-## 	DO I NEED TO DISCONNECT THE LOWER_ARM V1?
+### 1.1	DO I NEED TO DISCONNECT THE LOWER ARM VERSION 1?

-The answer is :
+The **<u>answer</u>** is :

+It depends the problem you encounter, Please refer to the table below to find out either you need or not to disconnect the lower arm

 | what is broken?                                              | REMOVING OR NOT   |
 | ------------------------------------------------------------ | ----------------- |
 | **distal joint** (Thumb, Index, Middle, Ring or Pinkie distal joints) | **NOT** necessary |
 | **every other joint** (all proximal joints, fingers abduction, Thumb oppose and Ring and Pinkie finger motor joint) | **MANDATORY**     |

-## HOW DO I OPERATE 4 LOWER ARM V1?
+### 1.2	HOW DO I OPERATE 4 LOWER ARM V1?

 - [ ] skin removal